'Unite the Right' rally's planners accused in civil trial

 It accuses some of the country’s most well-known white nationalists of orchestrating a “meticulously planned conspiracy” to commit violence against Blacks, Jewish people and others based on race, ethnicity, religion and sexual orientation.
 A firestorm erupted after then-President Donald Trump failed to strongly denounce the white nationalists, saying there were “very fine people on both sides.”

 Hundreds of white nationalists descended on Charlottesville on Aug.
 11 and Aug.
-12, 2017, ostensibly to protest city plans to remove a statute of Confederate Gen. Robert E. Lee.
+12, 2017, ostensibly to protest city plans to remove a statue of Confederate Gen. Robert E. Lee.

 The nearly two dozen defendants include: Jason Kessler, the rally’s main organizer, who terms himself a “white civil rights” leader; Richard Spencer, who coined the term “alt-right” to describe a loosely connected band of white nationalists, neo-Nazis and others; and Christopher Cantwell, a white supremacist who became known as the “crying Nazi” for posting a tearful video when a warrant was issued for his arrest on assault charges for using pepper spray against counterdemonstrators.